-Discover the basics of Graphic Design Technology by learning how to use Adobe Photoshop, InDesign and Illustrator and making projects that you can take home.
+Learn the basics of design by learning to use Adobe Photoshop, InDesign and Illustrator and create digital and physical projects that you can take home.
 Projects in this course may include, but are not limited to the following: posters, notebooks, coasters, decals and buttons.
-Students will also learn the basics of program use, layout and design.
+Students will also learn the basics of program use, layout, and design.
 Design and produce your own creations and gain skills for life.

-GRAPHIC DESIGN TECHNOLOGY II (62200) formerly Graphic Communications Technology 20
+GRAPHIC DESIGN TECHNOLOGY II (62200)

-.5 credit Grades 9, 10, 11, 12 Prerequisite: Graphic Design Technology I (formerly Graphic Communications Technology 10) or teacher recommendation advised
+Grades 9, 10, 11, 12 .5 credit

+Prerequisite: Graphic Design Technology I or teacher recommendation

 Be awesome with Adobe Photoshop, InDesign and Illustrator through more advanced projects.
-Projects in this course may include, but are not limited do the following: decals, puzzles, T-shirts, mouse pads, mugs, clocks, mirrors, key chains, vinyl applications, jewelry, and assorted clothing applications.
-Students learn about careers available in the area of screen printing technology, and transfer designs.
-Design and produce your own creations and gain skills for life.
+Projects in this course may include, but are not limited do the following: decals, puzzles, T-shirts, mouse pads, mugs, mirrors, key chains, vinyl applications, jewelry, and assorted clothing applications.
+Design and produce your own products to gain skills for life.